OpenMic · FluentPlay

 • Syllable rate — duration per syllable vs. speaker baseline; prolongation fires at 1.8×

-• Disfluency flags — block, prolongation, repetition, filler, articulation error, omission — scored independently
+• Event flags — delayed-onset, extended-voicing, repeated-onset, filler, articulation-deviation, omission — scored independently

-• Stutter convergence — fires on multiple signals, not single threshold; clinically meaningful, not over-sensitive
+• Convergence rule — fires on multiple independent signals, not a single threshold; engineered for low false-flag rate

-• Challenge word tag — feared words scored at elevated sensitivity; any flag = stutter classification
+• Challenge word tag — feared words scored at elevated sensitivity; any flag = convergent-event classification

 • POA mapping — onset phoneme cross-referenced against user's declared motor difficulty zones

-• Dual-source detection — Azure word timing + DFS acoustic stream; each catches what the other misses
+• Dual-source detection — recognition layer word timing + DFS acoustic stream; each catches what the other misses

 OpenMic · FluentPlay